CypherGoat/nojs/README.md

 # 🐐 CypherGoat (nojs) - instant exchange aggregator

-This is the official repository of [cyphergoat.com](https://cyphergoat.com) the open source instant exchange aggregator.
+This is the official repository of [nojs.cyphergoat.com](https://no.jscyphergoat.com).
 This repository houses the official **javascript free** web-ui

 All of the code is licensed under AGPL-v3